Connecticut Collections has three main components:

 If you're accustomed to only being able to access your collections database from one computer on-site, you know how limiting that can be.
 Because it is cloud-based and securely accessible from any web browser, CTCo allows you to call up your collections database from anywhere.
 And because you can create additional user logins for free, multiple people you designate can access the database simultaneously.
 This makes it possible for volunteers or interns to catalog or enter data from home or on-site at the same time, or for you to look things up quickly without going to the office.

 One of the greatest advantages of being part of CTCo is the ability for you to choose to make your collections more discoverable online—even to people who don't know about you yet.
 Our public portal makes your collections searchable not just on their own, but alongside other Connecticut collections.
 This means that researchers and other members of the public can find your materials before even knowing they exist.
 Instead of having to go directly to your website, they can search statewide collections all at once through the public portal, discovering more records in one place.
 Many online collections management systems allow you to make your materials publicly searchable, but they remain an island unto themselves.
-With CTCo, you can have a landing page for your own collections, while also making those collections more discoverable through the portal as a whole.
+With CTCo, you can have a landing page for your own collections, while also making those collections accessible through the portal as a whole.

 It's hard to keep up with all the trends and standards in digital preservation.
 With CTCo, you don't have to—just leave that to us.
 Our software connector to the CTDA provides long-term digital preservation for all your collection records, not just those that are designated as publicly searchable.
 We also maintain a backup of the entire system in the cloud, and are in the process of setting up a redundant backup server of our own.